Code-Institute-Submissions/workout-world/README.md

 3. This opens a new copy of the workspace at github, this should onely be done once and then you can access the workspace from gitpod.
 If you press this button again it will create a new copy of the workspace on gitpod.
 4. The workspace can now be edited locally.
-5. To open a prewiev of the workspace in a full browserwindow, in the terminal window type in the command: python3 -m http.server, an click open browser in the pop-up window down to the right.
+5. To open a prewiev of the workspace in a full browser window, in the terminal window type in the command: python3 -m http.server, an click open browser in the pop-up window down to the right.

 ## Credits

 ### Code
-Most of the code in this project was written by me, however some of the code I got from other that are presented below.
+Most of the code in this project was written by me, however some smaller pieces of code I got from other, these are presented below.
 * The navbar is taken from bootstrap and customized to fit my project.
 * Bootstrap is used to make the content responsive and to style some elements.
 * In my CSS file I used a piece of code found in [this](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924) thread on Stack Overflow to fix a layout problem on smaller screen sizes, this is described in more detail in the bugs section.